mattghub1/kagglejanestreet/solution.md

 ## 2.3 Feature engeneering

 I used all original features except for three categorical ones (features 09–11).
-I also selected 16 features that showed high correlation with the target and created two groups of additional features:
+I also selected 16 features that showed a high correlation with the target and created two groups of additional features:

 - Market averages: Averages per `date_id` and `time_id`.
 - Rolling statistics: Rolling averages and standard deviations over the last 1000 `time_id`s for each symbol.